-A Hari Raya Open House is the perfect occasion to spend quality time with friends, family, neighbors and even strangers.
+A Hari Raya open house is the perfect occasion to spend quality time with friends, family, neighbours and even strangers.
 All in the festive spirit of Aidilfitri.

 Malaysians would usually move from house to house, from pekan to kampung visiting as many homes as they can, while filling out their tummies (and pockets) along the way.